-The engagement in positive culture and leisure activities has been shown to impact on the educational attainment of looked after children.
-Involvement in clubs, sports, arts and specific activities contributes to confidence, working with others and developing new skills.
+The engagement in positive culture and leisure activities has been shown to positively impact on the educational attainment of looked after children.
+Involvement in clubs, sports, arts, and specific activities contributes to confidence, working with others and development of new skills.
+The VS also offers a variety of out of term activities, including a Y6 Residential to support transitions to Key Stage 3.

-Whole school approaches

-Adopting whole-school approach which support mental health and well-being, benefiting not only looked-after or previously looked-after children but all pupils and staff in school.
+Whole school approaches Adopting a whole-school approach which supports mental health and well-being, benefiting not only looked-after or previously looked-after children but all pupils and staff in school.
+Information for professionals | The Children's Society (childrenssociety.org.uk) Resources & Publications | The Children's Society (childrenssociety.org.uk)